-NEAR 12 PM, we were back at camp for a change of clothes - feeling good, fully amping.
+NEAR 12 PM we were back at camp changing clothes - feeling good, fully amping.

 Beyond our tents flowed hundreds of Gatherers in good cheer, sports fans on the march, pilgrims on the path to Mount Kailash, Shikoku, Varanasi - livers and lovers, dancers, on the Trance Zone surge.

-Beside me Joseph, Tim, and Big Dan, towering over us at six foot nine; and us part of a much larger mob, rugged-up and snug: people in a multitude of beanies, jackets, and warm wool jerseys, some carrying umbrellas, some squatting down, news cameras present, clouds, steam; and all just one huge homogenous yearn for that empty and pristine field out front.
+Beside me Joseph, Sam and Big Dan, towering over us at six foot nine; and us part of a much larger rugged-up snug mob: people in a multitude of beanies, jackets, and warm wool jerseys, some carrying umbrellas, some squatting down, news cameras present, clouds, steam; all just one huge homogenous yearn for that empty, emerald field out front.

-The rain still down, coming down, but bearable: the heavier drops chubby and cool on your face, the lighter ones ghosting about in a fine mist.
-A novelty, even.
-Enjoyable.
+The rain down, still coming down, but tolerable, enjoyable even, the heavier drops chubby and cool on your face, the lighter ones forming into a fine mist.
 I mean how often are you outside, outdoors, and uncovered in rain really?

-Besides, electricity was in the air, we were on the edge of a thousand years, and no water in the world could have quenched our spirits, our buoyant hearts at that time, in that place.
+Besides, electricity was in the air, we were on the verge of a thousand years, and no wet in the world could quench our buoyant hearts, our barbarous fire at that time, in that place.

-The first bass-ladened beats crack-ti-cracked the air; the buzz spiralled higher; Rubix’s track something suitably epic.
+The first bass-ladened beats crack-ti-cracked the air; the crowd spiralled higher; the track something suitably singular, epic.
 We were barely contained, frothing against the rope.

 Time slowed, paused, ticked over.

-It was down and you couldn't help it, suddenly you were running, running for all you were worth, running for the middle of the Trance Zone, bumping and jumping with your friends, with hundreds of others, running and shouting and whooping your delight; past the cameras, across the grass, through the rain; just one crazy pell-mell sprint for no other reason than it had begun.
+The rope cordon was down and you couldn't help it, suddenly you were moving, shifting, straining with all of your might, running for the middle of the Trance Zone, bumping and jumping with your friends, with hundreds of others, running and shouting and hooping your delight; past the cameras, across the grass, through the rain; just one crazy pell-mell sprint for no other reason than it had begun.

 The music was here.